🦉Wise And Otherwise: A Game Of Partial Information

 1. "I would rather have questions that can’t be answered than answers that can’t be questioned."

-2. “Science is the belief in the ignorance of experts.”
+2. "The Results of Poker is the belief in the ignorance of experts."

 3. "The first principle is that you must not fool yourself—and you are the easiest person to fool."